-Spatial planning schools across the globe need to prepare the current and future generations of spatial planners to effectively contribute to the climate resilience of cities and human settlements.
+Spatial Planning Schools across the globe need to prepare the current and future generations of spatial planners to effectively contribute to the climate resilience of the cities and human settlements.

 The recently released report of The Intergovernmental Panel on Climate Change (IPCC) reinforces the urgency for transformative mitigation and adaptation actions in the world’s cities.
 This Urban Thinkers Campus brings academics and students from many of the world’s best schools of spatial planning together to share their experiences in developing and delivering curricula on planning for climate action.
 The outcome of the event will be a knowledge base of innovative curricula and pedagogical practices that will support the wider dissemination of climate action as a major theme in planning schools, discourses and practices.
 The event is hosted by the University of Twente, the Netherlands in collaboration with UN-HABITAT, the Planners for Climate Action network and representatives of several partner universities.